Kgaogel09/Kgaogel09/README.md

 - Build high-performance interfaces that meet and exceed Core Web Vitals
 - Develop scalable UI systems with React, Next.js, Angular, and TypeScript
 - Translate Figma and design-system work into smooth, production-ready experiences
 - Integrate REST APIs and create a data-driven front-end architecture

-- Ship projects used by well-known brands like Coca-Cola Beverages Africa, Capfin, Mazadak, Woolworths Taste, Tracker, OKgo, Media24 Advertising, and more
+In a nutshell, I bring digital experiences to life, focusing on clean code and pixel-perfect execution.

 ---